STUDENT FINANCING OPTIONS

 For full time credit students only (90 clock hours or more/term)

-— Payment Plan.
+— Payment Plans.
 Our interest-free payment plans are a smart way to pay college costs.
-Payment plans allow you to spread the cost of your education into affordable monthly or bi-weekly payments.
+Payment plans allow you to spread the cost of your education into affordable monthly payments.
 Click here to read more and apply.
-Not a full time student and still want to use the payment plan.
+Not a full time student and still want to use the payment plan?
 No worries.
 We’ll add a one-time $45 administrative fee and you’re set.
 Contact email@example.com for details.

 — Workforce.
-NEW!
-Oregon has just placed PFI on its list of Eligible Training Providers.
-Visit this page for more information about their many funding programs or contact Kelly Zinck.
+Oregon has PFI on its list of Eligible Training Providers.
+All questions regarding funding should be directed to your local workforce board.
+Visit this page for more information about their many funding programs.
 The Oregon Workforce Partnership and Worksystems, Inc are a non-partisan, private/public, statewide association committed to building a more highly skilled workforce to support and expand Oregon’s economy.

 — Third Party Billing.
 Many employers and agencies assist students with college costs.
 To have your bill paid by a third party, formal billing arrangements must be set up and approved by PFI and the third party before the term begins.
 This includes IRCO and many area employers such as Adidas, Columbia Sportswear, Hanna Andersson, Nike and Powell’s Books.